-- Leadership Position- A position or office an Extracurricular Student holds in an organization or group either by election or appointment.
-Such positions may include without limitation: captain, officer, squad leader, drum major, section chair. - Parent- A student's biological or adoptive parent or parents, legal guardian, or other person in lawful control of the student. - Period of removal- Period of time during which an Extracurricular Student is excluded from any participation in an extracurricular activity due to violation of the Prohibition.
+- Parent- A student's biological or adoptive parent or parents, legal guardian, or other person in lawful control of the student. - Period of removal- Period of time during which an Extracurricular Student is excluded from any participation in an extracurricular activity due to violation of the Prohibition.
 During a period of removal, an Extracurricular Student may not wear his/her uniform, travel with the team or organization, or otherwise act as a representative of the team or organization. - Prescription Drugs- A drug authorized by a licensed physician specifically for that student.
-A student who uses a prescription drug in a manner prescribed by the student's physician and who has followed school policies in such use shall not be considered to have violated this policy. - Possession- To have an item in or on one's personal being or property, including without limitation, clothing, purse, backpack, private vehicle, motorcycle or bicycle used for transportation to or from school or school-related events, telecommunication or electronic device, or other property used by the student such as a desk, locker, or cubby-hole.
+A student who uses a prescription drug in a manner prescribed by the student's physician and who has followed school policies in such use shall not be considered to have violated this policy. - Possession- To have an item in or on • one's personal being or property. including without limitation, clothing, backpack. private vehicle. purse. motorcycle or bicycle used for transportation to or from school or school-related events, telecommunication or electronic device, or other property used by the student such as a desk, locker, or cubby-hole. - Use (Alcohol/Substance) Voluntarily • introducing into one's body, by any means, a prohibited substance.
+For example, and without limitation. consuming or ingesting alcohol in any manner is "use" of alcohol; smoking or marijuana, ingesting an unlawful derivative or look-alike of marijuana, or other illegal substances is "use" of marijuana or other illegal substance. - Extracurricular Activities- School sponsored activities including but not limited to Dance & Drill Teams, Bell Guards, Cheerleaders, Spirit Groups, Sports, Fine Arts, Clubs, UIL governed

-- Use (Alcohol/Substance) Voluntarily introducing into one's body, by any means, a prohibited substance. example, and without limitation, consuming or ingesting alcohol in any manner is "use" of alcohol; smoking or marijuana, an unlawful ingesting derivative or look-alike of marijuana, or other illegal substances is "use" of marijuana or other illegal substance. - Extracurricular Activities School sponsored activities including but not limited to Dance & Drill Teams, Bell Guards, Cheerleaders, Spirit Groups, Sports, Fine Arts, Clubs, UIL governed Activities, Mock Trial, AC DEC, and other school sponsored student activities unique to a campus.
+Activities, Mock Trial, AC DEC, and other school sponsored student activities unique to a campus.